yunusey/ai-scheme.nvim/README.md

 - [pynvim](https://github.com/neovim/pynvim)
 - [Openai Python](https://github.com/openai/openai-python)

-## Thanks
-Thank you for visiting my plugin.
-If you liked the project and want to support, please consider giving a star, so that you can help us to reach out to more people.
-Thanks again!
+If you liked the project, and want to support, please consider giving a star to the project.